Information for Carers

 If you are please let us know - we may be able to help you

-We have a new Carer's Lead here at the Surgery.
-Paula Wilson has taken over the role from Kim Munro.
+We have a new Carer's Lead here at the Surgery, Justine Parsons.
 Our Practice Manager, Sarah Trompetas, is our Deputy Carer's Lead.
-Both Paula and Sarah will be happy to help you with any carer-related queries
+Both Justine and Sarah will be happy to help you with any carer-related queries

 There is a wealth of information on the NHS website about carers and caring.

 Below are some links into the site that we hope you will find useful.

 At the Surgery we begin to hold regular Coffee Mornings quarterly on a Saturday again, which have previously been very well attended and are a fantastic way to share your experiences with other carers and to obtain useful information from our invited guests.

 As a carer you will be offered a priority yearly flu jab and a carers health check; to help you to stay well and give you the opportunity to speak to a Care Advisor on a one-to-one basis after seeing our Health Care Assistant.

 A guide to care and support available in Wiltshire is now available here.

 The Wiltshire Adult Care and Support guide, published by Care Choices gives readers information on how to access and pay for care services throughout Wiltshire.

 Carers Support South Wilts which is part of Carers Support Wiltshire